-The Pension Management Trust Program ("PMT") is an asset allocation program, made available to Arkansas Local Pension and Relief Plans ("the Plan(s)") that become participants in the Arkansas Local Government Pension Management Trust, pursuant to a trust agreement.
+The Pension Management Trust Program ("PMT") is an asset allocation program, made available to Arkansas Local Pension and Relief Plans ("the Plan(s)") that were formerly participants in the Arkansas Local Government Pension Management Trust, pursuant to a trust agreement.
 Under the advice of SCM, as investment advisor, the local board selects certain participating investment management companies (the "Active or Passive Managers") to direct their investments of funds.
 Assets may include, but are not limited to, securities, mutual funds, money market funds, collective funds, exchange-traded funds, select individual fixed income securities and other investments.
-SCM provides advisory services to the PMT and to participating plans, by establishing asset performance comparisons, risk profiles, assisting participants in developing and writing investment policies, preparing asset allocation modeling, and ongoing monitoring of plan portfolios.
+SCM provides advisory services to the Plans, by establishing asset performance comparisons, risk profiles, assisting participants in developing and writing investment policies, preparing asset allocation modeling, and ongoing monitoring of plan portfolios.
 The selected Active or Passive Managers manage their respective portions of the plan's assets on a discretionary basis, utilizing Index/Active portfolio management.
-All accounts are advised and monitored by an Investment Advisor Representative of SCM.
+All accounts are advised and monitored by an IAR of SCM.
 The participating Active or Passive Managers, which are selected by the pension plans, make the day-to-day investment decisions and security selections in the program.
-The goal of PMT is to bring together investment managers creating a customized investment strategy subject to market conditions consistent with each participating plan's risk profile and investment objectives, which will be approved by the local pension plan board.